ArtemPopof/GitSourceTreeSearchTest/README.md

 # GitSourceTreeSearchTest
-Tests for GitSourceTreeSearch tool
+Test project for GitSourceTreeSearch tool testing

-See https://github.com/moevm/nosql-2017-git_source_tree_search for more info about tool tested
+See https://github.com/moevm/nosql-2017-git_source_tree_search for more info about tool